Leem1nwon/Leem1nwon.github.io/_posts/2025-02-03-Statements and Operations.md

 13                  // literal
 favorite_number     // variable
 3 + 5               // addition
-a < b               // ralational
+a < b               // relational
 a = 20              // assignment
 ```